meaganbird/meaganbird.github.io/_drafts/a-draft-post.markdown

 ---
-title:  "A Draft Post"
+title:  "Why You Sound Like a Robot"
-description: Work in progress
+description: \*Insert Siri voice here*
 ## date: add a date when publishing
 ---